jiachengxu/idetcd/README.md

 ## How it works
 ![deploy](https://github.com/jiachengxu/idetcd/blob/master/fig/deploy.png)
 The figure[[2]](https://github.com/jiachengxu/idetcd/blob/master/README.md#reference) above shows the scenario of how it works.
-The idea is quite simple: **Set up CoreDNS server on every node, and node exposes itself by take free domain name.**
+The idea is quite simple: **Set up CoreDNS server on every node, and node exposes itself by taking the free domain name.**

-In details, before the cluster is started, we set up CoreDNS server on every node in the cluster, for every node we just use the same configuration(See [example] below for details)which specifys the domain name pattern of nodes in this cluster, like worker{{.ID}}.tf.local., the maxmuium number of node allowed in this cluster, and etcd endpoints.
+In details, before the cluster is started, we set up CoreDNS server on every node in the cluster, for every node we just use the same configuration(See [example] below for details)which specifies the domain name pattern of nodes in this cluster, like worker{{.ID}}.tf.local., the maximum number of node allowed in this cluster, and etcd endpoints.
 Then we just start up all the nodes.
 That's it!

 Notice, at the starting time, all the nodes haven't exposed to other nodes.
 Then we just start CoreDNS server on every node, and every node will try to find a free slot in the etcd.
-For example, node may first try to take worker1.tf.local., and then it will try to figure out if this domain name is already exist in the etcd, if the answer is yes, then the node will try to increase the id to 2 and look into etcd again, otherwise, it will just take the name, and write it to the etcd.
-In this way, every node can dynimiclly find a domain name for itself without any collison.
-And also we don't need to customize configuration for every node, instead, we use same configuration and let the nodes to expose themselves!
+For example, the node may first try to take worker1.tf.local., and then it will try to figure out if this domain name already exists in the etcd, if the answer is yes, then the node will try to increase the id to 2 and look into etcd again, otherwise, it will just take the name, and write it to the etcd.
+In this way, every node can dynamically find a domain name for itself without any collision.
+And also we don't need to customize the configuration for every node, instead, we use the same configuration and let the nodes to expose themselves!
 ## Usage

 ### Syntax